addania/coding/src/pages/React_Course.md

 - componentWillUnmount()
 - render()

->React executes those methods for us and different runtimes and we can use them to do stuff with component at certain point of time.
+>React executes those methods for us at different runtimes and we can use them to do stuff with component at certain point of time.
 Such as: fetch data from web, do some cleanup work before component is removed from DOM, etc.

 **Creation of component**
 >Order of execution: